TILOS-AI-Institute/MacroPlacement/README.md

   - [Other Links](#other-links)

 ## **Recent Updates**
-- **16 December 2025**: Our updated assessment paper, “An Updated Assessment of Reinforcement Learning for Macro Placement,” has been accepted for publication in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems and is now available via early access on [IEEE Xplore](https://ieeexplore.ieee.org/document/11300304).
+- **16 December 2025**: Our journal paper, “An Updated Assessment of Reinforcement Learning for Macro Placement,” has been accepted for publication in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems and is now available via early access on [IEEE Xplore](https://ieeexplore.ieee.org/document/11300304).
-  - This paper addresses all the concerns of our ISPD23 paper: (i) absence of peer review; (ii) lack of RL pre-training; (iii) potential non-convergence of training for some testcases; (iv) use of 45 nm and 12 nm technologies versus sub-10 nm (TSMC 7 nm, corresponding to TPU v4) in CT; and (v) insufficiency of compute resources used.
+  - This peer-reviewed paper addresses all the concerns raised about our [ISPD23 paper](https://dl.acm.org/doi/10.1145/3569052.3578926):
+  (i) lack of RL pre-training; (ii) potential non-convergence of training for some testcases; (iii) use of 45 nm and 12 nm technologies versus sub-10 nm (TSMC 7 nm, corresponding to TPU v4) in CT; and (iv) modest compute resources used.
 Our updated assessment reconfirms the conclusions of our [ISPD23 paper](https://dl.acm.org/doi/10.1145/3569052.3578926).
   - Our Simulated Annealing (SA) continues to outperform pre-trained CT, both in terms of the metrics it optimizes directly and overall chip metrics.
-Our SA results have been replicated by one of the anonymous reviewers and by students from [Prof. S.-K. Lim’s group](https://ece.gatech.edu/directory/sung-kyu-lim) at Georgia Tech.
+Our SA results have been replicated by one of the anonymous reviewers and by students from [Prof. S.-K. Lim’s group](https://ece.gatech.edu/directory/sung-kyu-lim) at Georgia Tech/USC.
 - **18 March 2025**: We have (1) updated our ASAP7 testcases; (2) improved our
 SA baseline implementation for faster and better results; and (3) generated macro placement solutions using the latest Circuit Training (dubbed as